Police Scotland

 Scotland is also policed by the Ministry of Defence Police, British Transport Police, and the Civil Nuclear Constabulary within their respective jurisdictions.
-Both the Metropolitan Police Service and National Crime Agency also have some jurisdiction in Scotland.
-In regard to the Metropolitan Police this is due to their national responsibilities for the protection of the Royal Family and other prominent persons, such as the Prime Minister, and for counter terrorism.
+Both the Metropolitan Police and National Crime Agency also have some jurisdiction in Scotland.
+In regard to the Metropolitan Police this is due to their national responsibilities for the protection of the Royal Family and other prominent persons, such as the prime minister, and for counter-terrorism.

 History

 Prior to merger

 After a consultation process, the Scottish Government confirmed on 8 September 2011 that a single police service would be created in Scotland.
 The Scottish Government stated that "reform will safeguard frontline policing in communities by creating designated local senior officers for every council area with a statutory duty to work with councils to shape local services.
 Establishing a single service aims to ensure more equal access to national and specialist services and expertise such as major investigation teams and firearms teams, whenever and wherever they are needed."
 The Police and Fire Reform (Scotland) Bill was published in January 2012 and was approved on 27 June 2012 after scrutiny in the Scottish Parliament.
 The bill received royal assent as the Police and Fire Reform (Scotland) Act 2012.
 In September 2012, chief constable Stephen House of Strathclyde Police was announced as the future first chief constable of Police Scotland.
 He was sworn into the post on 1 October 2012.
 The first chair of the Scottish Police Authority, Vic Emery (then the convener of the Scottish Police Services Authority), was appointed in August 2012.

 As the date of formation approached, it was widely reported that the new chief constable and the Scottish Police Authority were in disagreement over the control of backroom staff.

 Police Scotland officially came into being on 1 April 2013 under the Police and Fire Reform (Scotland) Act 2012, merging the following police forces around Scotland: